 The secret to managing these challenges is to strive for healthy disagreement that is solution oriented and leads to new ideas.
 In an ideal situation, in which a strong relationship runs smoothly, there are certain best practices you should aim to follow:

-- Limiting Hyperbole – Stick to the facts.
+- Limit Hyperbole: Stick to the facts.
 It’s easy to become emotionally engaged in an argument and use extreme examples.
-This can be disingenuous, however, and push away the other party.
-Moreover, it doesn’t accurately frame your concerns.
-It’s more of a distraction than a help.
+This can be disingenuous and it doesn’t accurately frame your concerns.

-- Using I-Messages – Focus on your feelings and beliefs rather than those you might attribute to your co-founder.
+- Use I-Messages: Focus on your feelings and beliefs rather than those you might attribute to your co-founder.
 It’s easy to fall into a habit of blame based on assumptions about the other person.
 Instead share how their actions make you feel and what your beliefs are about the current situation.

-- Addressing Behavior – In conflict, speak to the actions and behavior with which you have an issue, not the character of your co-founder.
-Make this about the issue, not the person.
+- Address Behavior: In conflict, speak to the actions and behavior with which you have an issue, not the character of your co-founder.
+Make the conflict about the issue, not the person.

 The relationship with your co-founder will have ups and downs.
 Engage in open-ended dialogue daily to avoid issues that could undermine what you’ve created together.

-The Evolution of Co-Founder Dynamics as a Company Grows
+The Evolution of Co-Founder Relationships as a Company Grows

 Co-founder relationships are apt to change with time – evolving to reflect the current state of your business and the strengths or weaknesses of each individual.

-There are plenty of situations that may arise, depending on the individuals involved and the unique nature of their relationship.
-The key is to remain open minded and accepting of outside support and advice.
-It’s important to stay open to feedback from one another and keep the lines of communication open so it never feels personal when you receive criticism or development opportunities.
+Coaches can help you and your co-founder stay open to feedback from one another and keep the lines of communication open so it never feels personal when you receive criticism or development opportunities.

 At Torch, we’ve helped founders like you create more successful relationships that lead to business success through our best-in-class leadership coaching.